ETS: Energy-Guided Test-Time Scaling for Training-Free RL Alignment: Introduction

 \section{Introduction}

 Recently, Reinforcement Learning (RL) has become a central paradigm for aligning large language models (LLMs) with human intent \citep{guo2025deepseek,ouyang2022training,li2026towards} in a post-training stage \citep{kumar2025llm}.
 Technically, in the RL stage, the LLM is recognized as a policy model \cite{sutton1998reinforcement}, which interacts with a reward model \cite{schulman2017ppo,rafailov2024dpo, shao2024deepseekmath}.
-Despite their empirical success in reasoning \citep{guo2025deepseek}, image generation \citep{team2025longcat}, and natural language tasks such as summarization and dialog generation \citep{turn0academia25}, this paradigm suffers from many fundamental limitations: it requires costly reward modeling \citep{ouyang2022training, bai2022training}; large-scale human preference data \citep{rafailov2024dpo,zhang2025reward}; exhibits unstable training dynamics \citep{zheng2025stabilizing,deng2025grpo} and sensitivity to hyperparameters \citep{shao2024deepseekmath}; and must be rerun whenever the reward design changes \citep{huan2025does}, leading to substantial computational and human costs.
+Despite their empirical success in reasoning \citep{guo2025deepseek}, image generation \citep{team2025longcat}, natural language tasks \citep{turn0academia25,luo2026sparse} and agentic workflows \citep{li2026reasoning}, this paradigm suffers from many fundamental limitations: it requires costly reward modeling \citep{ouyang2022training, bai2022training}; large-scale human preference data \citep{rafailov2024dpo,zhang2025reward}; exhibits unstable training dynamics \citep{zheng2025stabilizing,deng2025grpo} and sensitivity to hyperparameters \citep{shao2024deepseekmath}; and must be rerun whenever the reward design changes \citep{huan2025does}, leading to substantial computational and human costs.

 Theoretically, the existing KL-regularized RL objective of LLM admits a closed-form solution \citep{shao2024deepseekmath,rafailov2024dpo}.
 However, existing training-based approaches \citep{zhu2025llada} rely on iterative gradient-based optimization to approximate this optimal solution, rather than directly exploiting its structure.
 This raises a fundamental question: \emph{if the optimal RL distribution is known in closed form, can we sample from it directly at inference time, without any additional training?} By doing so, all the aforementioned issues brought by post-training are resolved.